ycarowr/SpaceMarine/README.md

 # SpaceMarine and why I made it.

-The repository contains the game ilustrated by the video below, the assets are free and come from (PixelGameArt)[http://pixelgameart.org/web/]:
+The repository contains the game ilustrated by the video below, the assets are free and come from [PixelGameArt](http://pixelgameart.org/web/)

 ![alt text](https://github.com/ycarowr/SpaceMarine/blob/master/Assets/Textures/spacemarine.gif)

 My main goal when I first started this game was to make a 2d-platformer with a decent code architecture, which I would be able to reuse code in the future or extend to a "real project".

-By no means I wanna say every real project has to have a perfect architecture or be completely extendable, I believe every project has its own purpose in life and by the time I started this one I wanted to make it with code that is maintainable, manageable, clean, applying some (design patterns)[https://github.com/ycarowr/Unity-Design-Pattern] and trying to respect the (SOLID)[https://en.wikipedia.org/wiki/SOLID] principles of (OOP)[https://en.wikipedia.org/wiki/Object-oriented_programming].
+By no means I wanna say every real project has to have a perfect architecture or be completely extendable, I believe every project has its own purpose in life and by the time I started this one I wanted to make it with code that is maintainable, manageable, clean, applying some [design patterns](https://github.com/ycarowr/Unity-Design-Pattern) and trying to respect the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles of [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming).
 However, as I progressed with it overtime, I've found more things to do in my life and I believe I couldn't really keep the same excitement as I had on the beginning.
 Here you can also count the fact that, this is a project done in a few months during my free time at the weekends or early mornings/evenings after work 8h with no hopes to make money with it.

 ## Game's Architecture: